Jintram/2025_FLIM_analysis_building_blocks/README.md

 ptu.number_bins_in_period # the amount of bins the time window is divided in
 ```

-For more information, see the `reading_FLIM_image.py` example script.
+For more information, see the `reading_FLIM_image.py` example script (from which this code snippet is lifted).
 An example image is provided in the `example_data` directory.

 # A note about "flimtools"